Howard0127/Restaurant/README.md

 ## Features

 - [x] User can view all the restaurant info. cards at the home page
+- [x] User can view all the restaurant info. sorted by order of built, rating or restaurant style.
 - [x] User can crate a new restaurant card
 - [x] User can get more details about a restaurant
 - [x] User can edit information about a restaurant